 The following steps can be taken to protect your boat while in storage.
 Additionally, specific procedures recommended by the boat manufacturer should be closely considered.

-- Prepare your engine in accordance with the owner’s manual.
-In winter, this will normally include draining and flushing the cooling system; draining and refilling the crankcase; applying oil to inside of each cylinder through the spark plug holes; and other preservative actions.
+Prepare your engine in accordance with the owner’s manual.
+In winter, this will normally include draining and flushing the cooling system; draining and refilling the crankcase; applying oil to the inside of each cylinder through the spark plug holes, and other preservative actions.

-- Thoroughly clean the hull, decks, cockpit, bilge, all compartments, lockers and the exterior of engine, and coat with an appropriate wax or preservative.
+Thoroughly clean the hull, decks, cockpit, bilge, all compartments, lockers and the exterior of the engine, and coat with an appropriate wax or preservative.

-- Carefully fit a well-made cover, provided with ventilation ports.
-If boat is to be stored outdoors, make sure there are no low spots in the cover that will hold rainwater.
+Carefully fit a well-made cover, provided with ventilation ports.
+If your boat is to be stored outdoors, make sure there are no low spots in the cover that will hold rainwater.

-- Place a cover over engine.
+Place a cover over the engine.
 Do not leave the engine exposed to the sun or rain.